 Claims applied for versus claims granted

-times you may have found enough prior art to stop searching.
-If not, try
+you may have found enough prior art to stop searching.
+If not, try shifting the

-shifting the basis of your search from keywords to EC classifications or ECLAs.
+basis of your search from keywords to classifications or CPCs.

-- For each ECLA - there may be more than one - follow this routine.
+For each CPC - there may be more than one - follow

 Finding your first classification